In Print: Into the Dragon’s Mouth

 Architect and author Ben Wood

-Invited by Hong Kong tycoon and real estate developer Vincent Lo to create a public space in Shanghai’s city center, Wood designed the now-famous Shanghai Xintiandi—meaning “New Heaven and Earth.”
-The project both preserved the old Shanghai architectural style known as “shikumen” (stone door), while creating a low-density outdoor area of restaurants and entertainment amid the bustling office towers and high-rise apartments of downtown.
+Invited by Hong Kong tycoon and real estate developer Vincent Lo to create a public space in Shanghai’s city center, world-famous American architect Ben Wood designed the now-famous Shanghai Xintiandi—meaning “New Heaven and Earth.”
+Open to the public over two decades ago, the project both preserved the old Shanghai architectural style known as “shikumen” (stone door), while creating a low-density outdoor area of restaurants and entertainment amid the bustling office towers and high-rise apartments of downtown.
+The project has served as a valuable example for numerous urban regeneration projects in mainland China and helped retain historical buildings and other elements in urban centers while the country underwent a rapid urbanization.

-The outstanding project soon became internationally recognized and was named a finalist in the 2023 ULI Global Excellence Awards.
+The outstanding project soon became internationally recognized and was the first ULI Global Awards for Excellence winner from the mainland.

 Though Wood and I had met several times over the previous decade, we never had a chance to have an in-depth discussion about his career.
 I was fortunate to interview him at the ULI China Annual Meeting in December 2021, with an audience of about 200 ULI members.